DevOps 5 min read

 How to Analyze Test Failures in Azure DevOps

 A systematic guide to analyzing test failures in Azure DevOps.
-Covers pipeline test analytics, flakiness detection, failure categorisation, root cause investigation, and building a culture of fast test failure resolution.
+Covers pipeline test analytics, flakiness detection, failure categorisation, root cause.

 A test failure is not the end of the story — it's the beginning of an investigation.
 How quickly and accurately you diagnose failures determines whether your test suite is a trusted quality signal or background noise that everyone ignores.